grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/02 VU allocation.md

 In your arrival-rate configuration, three properties determine the iteration rate:
 - `rate` determines how many iterations k6 starts.
 - `timeUnit` determines how frequently it starts the number of iterations.
-- `preAllocatedVUs` sets the number of VUs to use to reach the target iterations per second.
+- `preAllocatedVUs` sets the number of VUs k6 will initialize before the test starts.
-In practice, determining the right number of iterations might take some trial and error, as the necessary VUs entirely depends on how quickly the SUT can process iterations.
+In practice, determining the right number of VUs to be able to reach the target iteration rate might take some trial and error, as the necessary VUs entirely depends on what your iteration code looks like and how quickly the system-under-test can process requests.

 ```javascript
 export const options = {